dddshelf/cheeper-ddd-cqrs-example/README.md

     08:59:13 INFO      [messenger] Received message Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned ["message" => Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned^ { …},"class" => "Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned"]
     08:59:13 INFO      [messenger] Message Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned handled by Cheeper\Chapter7\Infrastructure\Application\Author\Event\SymfonyNewAuthorSignedEventHandler::handle ["message" => Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned^ { …},"class" => "Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned","handler" => "Cheeper\Chapter7\Infrastructure\Application\Author\Event\SymfonyNewAuthorSignedEventHandler::handle"]
     08:59:13 INFO      [messenger] Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned was handled successfully (acknowledging to transport). ["message" => Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned^ { …},"class" => "Cheeper\Chapter7\DomainModel\Author\NewAuthorSigned"]

+There is one `NewAuthorSigned` event to handle for each new Author signed in.
+That's a total of three.
+In Cheeper, the `NewAuthorSigned` is handled by the `SymfonyNewAuthorSignedEventHandler` class.
+Chapter 6 showed that `SymfonyNewAuthorSignedEventHandler` is

+Now, that all the Domain Events are processed, and their corresponding Projections are calculated, the queries to check how many followers - an Author has - are not empty anymore.

 #### Follower Counters Query